Alejandro-Bernal-M/courses-front/README.md

 # 📖 Get Knowledge <a name="about-project"></a>

-**Get Knowledge** Get Knowledge is a web application where you can check for courses, create a profile, enroll in courses and check your progress, made as part of alemeno Full-stack internship asignment.
+**Get Knowledge** Get Knowledge is a web application where you can check for courses, create a profile, enroll in courses and check your progress, made as part of alemeno Full-stack internship assignment.

 ## 🛠 Built With <a name="built-with"></a>
 - Back-End: `Node.js`